ebendutoit/zetasql-analyzer-server/README.md

 # What is this repo about?

 This repository solves a few needs:
-- A dockerfile based on Ubuntu 18.04 that serves as base in order to build the very latest version of zetaSQL
+- A [Dockerfile](https://github.com/ebendutoit/zetasql-analyzer-server/blob/master/Dockerfile.base) based on Ubuntu 18.04 that serves as base in order to build the very latest version of zetaSQL
-- A dockerfile to build a service that offers the syntax checking functionality of zetaSQL
+- A [Dockerfile](https://github.com/ebendutoit/zetasql-analyzer-server/blob/master/Dockerfile) to build a service that offers the syntax checking functionality of zetaSQL

 # Input repositories and references
 Input repositories to this one: